by Summer Kelley

 Ema Ban with two young women at a retreat.

-South African Charl van Wyk and co-laborers from his church, have seen incredible turn-arounds in the lives of youth in a estranged settlement near their city called Stone Hill.
-Charl was also involved in helping a Zimbabwean leader reach youth in his village and boosting the ministry of a Zimbabwean couple while helping their entire village by equipping them with a maize mill this year.
+Charl was also involved in helping a Zimbabwean leader reach youth in his village and boosting the ministry of a Zimbabwean couple while helping their entire village by equipping them with a maize mill in 2016.

 Relationships are changing lives in Stone Hill.